SairamBalamurugan087/Luganodes_sairam_task2/README.md

 - **`requirements.txt`**:
   - A text file that lists the Python packages required for the application to run, ensuring that all dependencies are installed.

-## Usage

-1. Update the `config.yaml` file with your Polygon validator address, RPC endpoint, and Telegram bot details.
-2. Build the Docker image using the provided Dockerfile.
-3. Run the container to start monitoring your Polygon validator.

 ## License

 This project is licensed under the MIT License.